Orr Barouch: International

 Barouch grew up in Southern California and is a U.S. green card holder.
 While trialing with the Chicago Fire in February 2011, he was scouted by then U.S. under-20 coach Thomas Rongen in a preseason match vs. the New York Red Bulls at Lockhart Stadium in Ft.
 Lauderdale, FL a 4–1 win in which Barouch scored all four goals.
 Barouch claimed he was trying to gain his U.S. citizenship with the hopes of joining the U.S. U20 team in the 2011 FIFA World Championships in Colombia, but "hangups" coupled with the team's failure to qualify for the tournament put the plans on hold.

-With his impressive play for the Fire, Barouch received his first call up and cap for the Israeli U-21 National Team in a 4–1 friendly loss against England U-21's on 5 September 2011.
+With his impressive play for the Fire, Barouch received his first call up and cap for the Israeli U21 national team in a 4–1 friendly loss against England U21s on 5 September 2011.
 Barouch assisted on Israel's lone goal in the 25th minute.